 5. Check Your Heating System

 If you have not used your heating system throughout the summer, you will want to check that it is fully operational.
-A faulty furnace or heating system can be extremely dangerous, so do not hesitate to call in a professional if you are not comfortable doing this yourself.
-With a simple service, you can ensure that your system is working optimally and that your health and safety are not at risk.
+A faulty furnace or heating system can be extremely dangerous.
+Do not hesitate to call in a professional if you are not comfortable doing this yourself.
+With a simple service, you can ensure that your system is working optimally.
+Also, your health and safety are not at risk.

 Final Thoughts on Fall Home Maintenance

 From crisp fall leaves underfoot to pumpkins being carved, there are many things to look forward to in the fall season.
 However, you will not want them to be overshadowed by a flooded home or lack of heating.
-With a simple checklist, you can ensure your property is well-maintained throughout the season and enjoy everything fall has to offer.
+With a simple checklist, you can ensure your property is well-maintained throughout the season.
+And you can enjoy everything fall has to offer.

 Can you share some of the items that may be on your fall home maintenance checklist?
 Do you complete all of the steps as I have mentioned above?
 Tell me about the maintenance tasks you do on your homestead in the comments below so other readers may benefit from you.